mishrarishikesh19/3ideats/README.md

 else:
         print("Orange is in the list")
         # Output: Orange is not in the list
 '''

+#17.
+What are fruitful function and void functions in python

+'''
+1. Fruitful Functions
+A fruitful function is a function that returns a value after performing some task.
+The value is typically the result of some computation or operation that the function was designed to perform.
+This value can be assigned to a variable or used directly.

+Example:
+def add(a, b):
+    return a + b  # This function returns the sum of a and b

+result = add(3, 4)  # result will store the value 7
+print(result)  # Output: 7

+2. Void Functions
+A void function is a function that does not return a value.
+Instead like printing to the screen, modifying a global variable, or  Void functions implicitly return None.

+Example:
+def greet(name):
+    print(f"Hello, {name}!")  # This function just prints a message but does not return anything

+greet("Alice")  # Output: Hello, Alice!

+'''

 # 19. Explain the lower(), Split(), find(), len(), isdigit() function with example .